 In addition, many creatures invoke the power of red to issue warnings to potential predators or to distract them and catch them off guard.
 Red’s also a color of attraction as seen in the displays of the female rhesus monkey’s signature scarlet bottom and the reddish-orange breast of the male robin.

 Plants display colors to indicate safety or danger for eating.

 Evolution has taught us by trial and error which signals to trust.

-- Throughout history, red has been associated with the root chakra.
+For example, red is associated with the root chakra:

 - located at the base of the spine

 - symbolizes survival and grounding